-Recent film credits includes the score for Pandora’s Box (starring Joe Mantegna/Frances Fisher), additional music for the Warner Brothers Picture feature Mama’s Boy (starring Diane Keaton), the Main Theme and Score for the 3-Part feature documentary Dance School: Juilliard (The Documentary Channel/co-composer), and the theme music for Focus Earth with Bob Woodruff (Discovery Channel/co-composer), among others.
+Recent film music credits includes the score for the feature documentary A Polite Bribe, the score for Pandora’s Box (starring Joe Mantegna/Frances Fisher), additional music for the Warner Brothers Picture feature Mama’s Boy (starring Diane Keaton), the Main Theme and Score for the 3-Part feature documentary Dance School: Juilliard (The Documentary Channel/co-composer), and the theme music for Focus Earth (Discovery Channel/co-composer), among others.

-John’s award-winning concert music is programmed frequently by leading musicians and ensembles, including major premieres at Carnegie Hall and Lincoln Center in NYC, Wigmore Hall in London, and La Schola Cantorum in Paris.
-His orchestral and chamber music has been programmed throughout the United States, including performances with The Pacific Symphony, Eighth Blackbird, the Chamber Symphony of New Jersey, Symphony In C, violist Lawrence Power, The New York Youth Symphony, violinist Cyrus Beroukhim, and The Yale Philharmonia, and many others.
-Also an active concert pianist, he has performed at Steinway Hall and Lincoln Center in NYC, the Norfolk Chamber Music Festival, the Aspen Music Festival, and numerous other venues throughout the United States.
+John’s concert music is programmed by leading musicians and ensembles, including major premieres at Carnegie Hall and Lincoln Center in NYC, Wigmore Hall in London, and La Schola Cantorum in Paris.
+Performing ensembles include The Pacific Symphony, Eighth Blackbird, the Chamber Symphony of New Jersey, the Aspen Music Festival Contemporary Ensemble, The Juilliard Orchestra, Symphony In C, The New York Youth Symphony, and The Yale Philharmonia, and many others.
+John has been the recipient of awards from the American Academy of Arts and Letters, the ASCAP Foundation, BMI (concert music and TV/film), Meet The Composer, the American Music Center, the Yaddo Corporation, the American Composers Forum, the Norfolk Chamber Music Festival, and the Barlow Endowment, among others.

-A graduate of The Juilliard School [Doctor Of Musical Arts], John also earned degrees in composition from the Eastman School of Music and Yale University.
-He studied with Pulitzer Prize winning composers Christopher Rouse, Joseph Schwantner, and David Del Tredici, as well as with Robert Beaser, Augusta Read Thomas, and David Diamond.
+John studied with Pulitzer Prize winning composers Christopher Rouse, Joseph Schwantner, and David Del Tredici, as well as with Robert Beaser, Augusta Read Thomas, and David Diamond.
+A graduate of The Juilliard School [Doctor Of Musical Arts], he also earned degrees in composition from the Eastman School of Music and Yale University School Of Music.